Get a head start on your Lehigh experience with the Virtual College Success Academy.

 - A computer or laptop equipped with a webcam and a microphone are required for live classes.

-What supplemental tools provided for me?
+What supplemental tools are available to me?

 - Course Site is Lehigh’s course management system that allows students to join lectures, listen to recorded lectures, collaborate online, send email, check grades, submit work, and post videos all in one place.
 Students will be given more details about how to use the Course Site before classes begin at the end of June.